laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Determining the rotational metrics

+These metrics are typically determined in the `pushValue` function of `engine/Flywheel.js`

 ### Determining the "Angular Position" of the flywheel

 ### Determining the "Time since start" of the flywheel